IBM/node-igc-rest/README.md

 ## replaceRelatedUpdateVars

-Replace '$relatedObjectRID' in the query with the provided RID
+Replace `$relatedObjectRID` in the query with the provided RID

 **Parameters**